MOX ENGAGE PROGRAM

 WHO WE ARE

 The ENGAGE Program became a reality in June 2013 with the launch of our longest-running charitable event series, The Gauntlet.
-Our focus is to bring support and awareness to local charities whose mission it is to improve education, fulfill basic human needs and support our neighborhoods and communities.
+Our focus is to bring support and awareness to local charities whose mission it is to improve education, fulfill basic human needs or support our neighborhoods and communities.
 We aim to connect with you, our employees, and our community to give in big and meaningful ways through product donations, in-kind support, and volunteerism.

 Each year, ENGAGE hosts The Gauntlet, a day of games and giving at Mox Boarding House Bellevue.
 We invite game companies and gaming organizations from within the Puget Sound area to compete in a gauntlet of tabletop games and raise money for a non-profit that directly affects our community.
 Since 2013, we have raised over $347,000 for local non-profits, including Hopelink, Youthcare, and Treehouse.